josephearl/website/content/post/static-sites-netlify.md

 Enabling HTTPS is as simple as clicking a button and Netlify manages renewing your SSL certificates for you.

 They also provide a global CDN to ensure your content gets to your users as quickly as possible.

+You can view the [source for this site](https://github.com/josephearl/website) on GitHub.